Want to read this article later?

 To find out what it is like to work at Mills & Reeve LLP read the firm's Meet the Lawyer profile.

-Mills & Reeve LLP won Best work placement - Regional firm at the LawCareers.Net Training & Recruitment Awards 2016.
+Mills & Reeve LLP won Best Trainer - Regional firm at the LawCareers.Net Training & Recruitment Awards 2018.

 GDL and LPC fees are paid.
-A maintenance grant is available too.
+A maintenance grant for each course is available too.

 Our award-winning summer placement programme is the ideal introduction to both Mills & Reeve and the legal profession.
 Two weeks work experience at our offices in Birmingham, Cambridge, Manchester or Norwich gives you the opportunity to see just what it might be like starting and developing a career in law.